epiverse-trace/sivirep/cran-comments.md

   Specifically, `es_ES` was replaced with `es-ES` as recommended.

-* Implemented `tempdir()` for function examples that require data import and use the `cache` parameter.
-This change resolves additional `donttest` issues related to package's size.
+* Implemented `tempdir()` for function examples that require data import and improved the use of `cache` parameter.
+These changes resolves additional `donttest` issues related to package's size.